Tanushree Goyal

 Book manuscript

-Representation from Below: The Grassroots Origins of Women's Political Power Book conference: Dec 2022 Harvard Academy.
-[Abstract]
+Representation from Below: The Grassroots Origins of Women's Political Power [Abstract]

 Publications